Frequently Asked Questions about The FAFSA

 Q.3 Do stepparents need to report information on the FAFSA?

-A.3 If a student's parents are separated or divorced, the parent with whom the student lived with more for the prior 12 months is the parent who reports financial information on the FAFSA.
-That parent is known as the custodial parent.
-If the custodial parent is remarried, the financial information of the stepparent is required as well.
+A.3 If a student's parents are separated or divorced, the parent that provides more financial support is the parent who reports financial information on the FAFSA.
+If that parent is remarried, the financial information of the stepparent is required as well.

 Q.4 If I have triplets, can I just do one FAFSA?